oterrier/gracyql/README.md

 The GraphQL schema tries to mimic as much as possible the original Spacy API with classes Doc, Span and Token

+A simple batch processing with pagination of results is also implemented

 ### Doc
 ![Doc](images/doc.png?raw=true "GraphiQL result")
 ### Span